Catharsis (American band)

-Catharsis is an influential American anarchist hardcore punk band from North Carolina, active primarily between 1994 and 2002 and again since 2012.
+Catharsis is an American anarchist hardcore punk band from North Carolina, active 1994-2002 and since 2012.
 They have performed throughout the United States, Europe, and South America.

 History

 Catharsis was formed in 1994 in Chapel Hill, North Carolina.

-Throughout the 1990s and early 2000s, they released two studio albums: Samsara (1997) and Passion (1999), in addition to several split albums, EPs, and compilations.
+They released two studio albums: Samsara (1997) and Passion (1999), in addition to several split albums, EPs, and compilations.
 Almost all of their releases have been published independently by CrimethInc., demonstrating the horizontal and self-managed approach to music production that is characteristic to the do-it-yourself hardcore underground.

-In January 2013, the band reunited to play four shows in promotion of their box set Light from a Dead Star.
+In January 2013, the band played four shows to promote their box set Light from a Dead Star.
 Since then, they have had sporadic performances in the United States and Europe.
 On August 1, 2025, they released a new full-length LP, Hope against Hope.

 Other projects

-Several members of the band went on to join or form other notable bands such as Zegota, Paint It Black, Requiem, 3 Inches Of Blood, Trial, Neptune, Undying, Walls of Jericho and Cathode.
+Several members of the band went on to join or form other bands, such as Zegota, Paint It Black, Requiem, 3 Inches Of Blood, Trial, Neptune, Undying, Walls of Jericho, and Cathode.